jboss-fuse/application-templates/monitoring/prometheus.md

 oc process -f fuse-servicemonitor.yml -p NAMESPACE=<your-fuse-namespace> -p FUSE_SERVICE_NAME=<fuse-app-name> | oc apply -f -
 ```

-Once you have done this, you should be able to view metrics for your Fuse application in the Monitoring->Metrics section.
+It may take five to ten minutes for the metrics for your Fuse application to begin to be collected and display within Monitoring->Metrics, so be patient, and possibly take a coffee break at this point.

 Type "org_apache_camel_ExchangesTotal" or another camel metric into the query box :

 ![Exchanges Total](https://github.com/jboss-fuse/application-templates/raw/master/monitoring/img/exchangestotal.png)